-- Leadership experience Mr. Beifuss has been our chairman since November 2008, our President and Chief Executive Officer since December 2008 and our interim Chief Financial Officer and Corporate Secretary since June 30, 2011.
-He also currently serves as the Chief Executive Officer of Cumorah Capital, Inc., a private investment company. - Finance experience Mr. Beifuss currently serves as Chief Executive Officer of Cumorah Capital, Inc. and has been supervising the financial management of Warp 9 since July 1, 2011. - Industry experience Warp9 is the first e-commerce software platform and services provider managed by Mr. Beifuss.
+- Leadership experience Mr. Beifuss has been our chairman since November 2008, our President from December 1, 2008 to April 24, 2012, our Chief Executive Officer from December 11, 2008 to August 13, 2012, our interim Chief Financial Officer from June 30, 2011 until the appointment of Mr. Boden as the Chief Financial Officer on April 24, 2012, and our Corporate Secretary since June 30, 2011.
+He also currently serves as the Chief Executive Officer of Cumorah Capital, Inc., a private investment company. - Finance experience Mr. Beifuss currently serves as Chief Executive Officer of Cumorah Capital, Inc. and has been supervising the financial management of Warp 9 since July 1, 2011. - Industry experience Warp 9 is the first e-commerce software platform and services provider managed by Mr. Beifuss.